IBM/cp4ba-labs/22.0.2/README.md

-# IBM Cloud Pak for Business Automation Labs
+# IBM Cloud Pak for Business Automation 22.0.2 Labs

-These labs assume that you have installed IBM Cloud Pak for Business Automation v22.0.1 on a ROKS cluster as described [here](https://github.com/IBM/cp4ba-rapid-deployment/) and imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario/tree/main/22.0.1).
+To be able to perform these labs, you need to have IBM Cloud Pak for Business Automation (either Enterprise or Starter pattern) installed and have imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario).

+One way to deploy an IBM Cloud Pak for Business Automation Enterprise pattern cluster is to use the rapid deployment scripts as describes [here](https://github.com/IBM/cp4ba-rapid-deployment).
+A fast way for Business Partners and IBMers with access to IBM TechZone, is to utilize [Jam-in-a-Box](http://ibm.biz/Jam-in-a-Box) with its associated environment.

-The table below lists all capabilties that we currently have labs for.
+The table below lists all capabilities for which labs are available.
 A capability may contain one or more labs depending on the complexity.

 | Capability                                                   | Approximate Duration | Survey |
 | :----------------------------------------------------------- | :------------------: | :-----: |